NotmoGit/EveBingoBot/README.md

 ## TODO
 - It's not really catching errors correctly
-~~- @everyone (or @admin) when the first line, row, diagonal is completed~~
+- ~~@everyone (or @admin) when the first line, row, diagonal is completed~~
-- create a log of all the completions so that an admin can DM the bot and get the list to go through ~~- Come up with a better name~~
+- create a log of all the completions so that an admin can DM the bot and get the list to go through
+- ~~Come up with a better name~~
 - Create a toggle system in the tasks list for turning things on and off
 - Consider a grouping or weighting system for the task list
 - Create a command to "query" a square and get the kill mail back
 - Create a history system to save the status.json when a new game is created